Best daily deals

 What you should know about the best wireless headphones under $400

-When you’re on the hunt for the best wireless headphones under $400 USD, in a lot of ways the world is your oyster.
+When you’re on the hunt for the best wireless headphones under $400 USD, in a lot of ways, the world is your oyster.
 You’ll probably have no trouble finding something that nails all the features you want, but some features are more important than others.

-One of the most meaningful is active noise cancelling (ANC), but what is it?
+One of the most meaningful is active noise canceling (ANC), but what is it?
 You can dive deeper if you really want to learn the science behind it, but if you don’t feel like dusting off your old textbook and want the TL;DR version, here it is.

 Tiny microphones built into the headphones pick up what’s going on around you and then play the opposite sound wave into your ear along with your music.
 Because the sound wave that’s produced by the headphones is basically the exact opposite of the one that’s outside of the headphones, it cancels out.
 Leaving you with just the blissful sound of your music.
-It’s hard to do ANC well on a low budget, which is why our favorites typically cost at least $200 USD.
+It’s hard to do ANC well on a low budget, which is why our favorites typically cost at least $200.

 See?
 That wasn’t so bad.
 Science can be cool.

-What is a Bluetooth codec and how does it affect your music?
+What is a Bluetooth codec, and how does it affect your music?

 The next thing to really consider is codec support.
 Some of this depends on the device you use with your headphones, but what makes LDAC or aptX HD good?
 We’ve got a bit of technical jargon to go over, but we’ll try and keep it relatively short.
 For a full breakdown, make sure to check out this article.
 LDAC is supposed to be better because it has a higher bitrate than the standard SBC codec, but our testing revealed that LDAC falls short of hi-res claims.
-This is a bit disappointing but issues are increasingly hard to hear as we age.
+This is a bit disappointing, but issues are increasingly hard to hear as we age.
 Sorry to break it to you, but our ears aren’t that great when we’re old.
-While aptX Adaptive is hard to find, it’s a great option as it constantly calculates the delivers audio quality and connection stability.
+While aptX Adaptive is hard to find, it’s a great option as it constantly calculates the delivery audio quality and connection stability.

 A chart showing the AAC Bluetooth codec's performance on the Huawei P20 Pro, Samsung Galaxy Note 8, LG V30, and Apple iPhone 7.